danman01/tic-tac-toe/README.md

   • Eventually dug deeper into the setAPIOrigin code to understand that I would receive the correct API address for use in API calls... and did not have to set up my own isProduction switch between dev and production environments.
   • Used a separate file to hold descriptions of Player class & the Players array.
 Placed this in an objects folder, as there will be other object/class definitions.
+  • Got through to the display of game grid on successful log-in.
+Set aside further work on the game logic.

+  3.8 Game logic
+  • Defined the game object.
+  • Attach delegated event handler to the parent of the grid to handle clicks.